constantcontact/php-sdk/README.md

 API Documentation is located at http://developer.constantcontact.com/docs/developer-guides/api-documentation-index.html

 ## Usage
-Once either the composer or built in autoloader has been required, you can begin using the SDK.

 The ConstantContact class contains the underlying services that hold the methods that use the API.
 ```php
 use Ctct\ConstantContact;